Price

 Optional On-Site Activities

-Optional activities can be booked and paid for locally.
+The following optional activities are booked and paid for locally.
 Prices shown are the most recent figures from participants and G Adventures.
 Use them as budgeting estimates only—actual costs may vary.
+If you arrive early or extend your stay, check out our curated list of Viator tours for additional activity ideas.

 • Buenos Aires Guided City Tour: